Germany's coronavirus tracing app criticized over warning failures | DW | 25.07.2020

 German authorities are hoping the tool will help better trace the virus and break chains of infection as cities lift restrictions and return to normal life.

-Germany has so far registered more than 204,000 coronavirus infections and 9,111 deaths.
+Germany has so far registered more than 205,000 coronavirus infections and 9,120 deaths, according to statistics compiled by Johns Hopkins University.

 nm/mm (Reuters, AFP)